YanOlerinskiy/Archiver/readme.md

 This was written as a project for my university.

 # Functionality
 You can use this to archive and unarchive files.
+It works correctly even if the size of the file exceeds RAM capacity.
 The following is the output for `archiver -h`:
 USAGE
 &nbsp;&nbsp;&nbsp;&nbsp;archiver -c archive_name file1 [file2 ...]
 &nbsp;&nbsp;&nbsp;&nbsp;archiver -d archive_name